Application settings

 📘

-We support multiple social provider integrations.
+Strivacity supports multiple social or enterprise login provider integrations.

-Forward customers to external provider
+Forward customers to an external provider